 Known also as The Sacred Lake, Titicaca later became the legendary birthplace of the Incas for, it is said, that the great God Viracocha emerged from its depths to create Manco Inca and Mama Ocllo on the Isla del Sol (Island of the Sun) one of its 30 islands.

 In its dark blue waters are beds of totora reed provide a home or temporary resting place for 60 species of native and migratory birds, 18 species of amphibians and 12 varieties of aquatic plants.

 For all its great beauty, the altiplano is not for the weak hearted.
 Life can be harsh to the native people who must eke out a subsistence level existence from the Lake or the land.
 For many, a seasonal drought or the weather phenomenon, El Niño, will destroy their livelihood and drive them into Puno looking for work.
-Unemployment in Peru runs at nine percent and this is no better in Puno.
+Unemployment in Peru runs at eight percent and this is no better in Puno.

 So many Puneños move away from the sierra to add to the misery of the shanty towns which surround the larger towns.
 Any project which offers employment and generates revenue around Lake Titicaca is helping to arrest this negative trend.
 In addition, this project is proactively promoting the region.
-If you Support us, you will be helping to alleviate some of the hardships endured by these uncomplaining people – and to unlock the potential of the Lake.
+If you visit us, you will be helping to alleviate some of the hardships endured by these uncomplaining people – and to unlock the potential of the Lake.